zaksabeast/PokemonRNGGuides/guides/usum/en/sos.md

 3. Once the Pokemon appears you will need to find out the frame you actually hit by using the stats of the Pokemon that appeared.
 	- You can do this by setting the delay to 0 and searching for the frame that was actually hit and adjusting based on the Shift/F value from the target frame.
 	- Then adjust the number in the `Consider Delay` box to get the frame you actually hit to match the frame you pressed `A` on.
+	- If there are no results, then the SOS frame inputted was not correct.
+Double check that everything matches between 3DSRNGTool (especially SOS frame and Rand#) and PCalc before trying again.

 ` Frame from Pokemon's stats - Target Frame = Delay `